anik-jha/portfolio/actual_contents/quantile_regression/blog5_medium.md

 **⚡ Speed Tips**:
 - **For quick testing**: Reduce to 20 epochs (change `range(100)` → `range(20)`)
 - **Use GPU if available**: Add `model = model.to('cuda')` and `X_batch, y_batch = X_batch.to('cuda'), y_batch.to('cuda')` in the loop
-- **This toy dataset is small** (1600 samples)—neural networks shine with 100K+ samples.
+- **This toy dataset is small** (1600 samples) - neural networks shine with 100K+ samples.
 For small data, stick with LightGBM from Step 1.
 - **Why regenerate data?** Data passed through LightGBM and multiple transformations can have fragmented memory layout.
 Fresh data from `np.random` is contiguous → PyTorch's DataLoader is 10-100× faster.
 If you remove the regeneration block and reuse `X_train/y_train`, expect slow training.

 ---